DP — JIMPAPADIMAS.COM ← back to portfolio

 Scanning before ship

-Trivy gates the image in CI; ECR also scans on push.
+Trivy gates the image in the designed CI pipeline; ECR scans on push.
 A vulnerable image fails the build rather than reaching production.

 TLS by default